Samdney/rm-sanity/README.md

 ## No warranty
 No warranty.
-Usage in your own risk.
+Usage on your own risk.